Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

 • The new 7mm wetsuits are easy to get into.

-• The cage floats right next to the boat and is easy to access, so you can climb out at any time.
+• The cage floats right next to the boat and is easy to access so that you can climb out at any time.

 Viewing Season: Great White Shark Surface Viewing & Cage Diving Trips